University of Negros Occidental – Recoletos: Academics

-UNO-R offers pre-school, Grade school, Junior High School, and Senior High School through its Integrated School, as well as diploma programs, undergraduate and graduate level programs.
-As of 2021, it has six academic colleges namely:College of Arts and Sciences College of Accountancy, Business and Computer Studies College of EngineeringCollege of Criminal Justice EducationCollege of EducationCollege of Allied Medical Health SciencesUNO-R also has a School of Law and a graduate school named the Recoletos de Bacolod Graduate School.
+UNO-R also has a School of Law and a graduate school named the Recoletos de Bacolod Graduate School.
 UNO-R also offers TESDA-accredited courses under the Recoletos Industrial and Technology Training Center (RITTC).

 Patron saint

 The University's patron saint is Nicholas of Tolentino.
 Saint Nicholas of Tolentino, known as the Patron of Holy Souls, was born at Sant' Angelo, near Fermo, in Italy in the March of Ancona, around 1246.
 His parents, Compagnonus de Guarutti and Amata de Guidiani, were originally unable to have a child, but after praying at a shrine of St. Nicholas of Myra, Amata became pregnant, and they named their son after the saint.

 The University's official student publication, the Tolentine Star, established in 1947, pays homage to the saint.